GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     provided "org.springframework.boot:spring-boot-starter-jetty"

-We need to exclude the tomcat-juli other dependency as well:
+Exclude the tomcat-juli other dependency as well:

 _build.gradle_